thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 ----------------------

 We'll need to configure Contenta to listen for API requests.
-The three main parts requird are a consumer, a user, and a role.
+The three main parts required are a consumer, a user, and a role.

 *** Configure an API role `vue_role` ***